kyma-incubator/service-catalog-tester/tools/stress-etcd/README.md

    ```bash
    kubectl -n kyma-system port-forward service-catalog-etcd-stateful-0 2379:2379
    ```
-3. Download certificates using the `get-ssl-files.sh` script.
+3. Download certificates using the `cmd/get-ssl-files.sh` script.
 It creates the `ssl` subdirectory that contains `etcd-client.crt`, `etcd-client.key`, and `etcd-client-ca.crt` files.

-4. Run `run-test.sh` to trigger the test with default settings.
+4. Run `cmd/run-test.sh` to trigger the test with default settings.
 It spawns the container, mounts the `ssl` directory, and provides the following parameters:
    * **ETCD_SERVER**, which is the address of the server (default: `host.docker.internal:2379`).
    * **KEY_COUNT**, which is the number of keys to populate (default: `100`).
    * **KEY_SIZE**, which is the size of each key in bytes (default: `1000`).